longvv/push-notification-service/Technical_docs.md

 ### Log Transport

-In development: Console output
-In production: Console + ELK stack integration
+Currently, logs are output to the console.
+Future implementation will add ELK stack integration.

 ## Deployment Considerations